AlaSQL/ala-wiki/MATRIX.md

 # Keyword `MATRIX`

-result modifier for a `SELECT`
+Result modifier for a `SELECT`

-Syntax:
+Suggested syntax:
 ```sql
     MATRIX OF SELECT ...
 ```